Amitro123/GithubAgent/spec.md

-this file will be updated automatically by the AI workflow
+this file will be updated automatically by the AI workflow/